You need to login in order to sign up for this ride. ‐‐ Completed

 Participants will bring their own plate, bowl, mug, and cutlery.Itinerary:

-Explore four scenic ranch roads less travelled on the dry side of B.C.’s Coast Mountains, initially based in Clinton at the Clinton Pines RV Park & Campground for three nights camping.
-Nights four and five will be based near Lillooet at the Seton Dam Hydro campsite: no reservations, no campsite fees.
+Explore four scenic ranch roads less travelled on the dry side of B.C.’s Coast Mountains, initially based in Clinton at the Clinton Pines RV Park & Campground for two nights camping.
+Nights three, four and five will be based near Lillooet at the Seton Dam Hydro campsite: no reservations, no campsite fees.
 Thanks, B.C.
 Hydro!

 Arrive at Clinton Pines RV Park & Campground the afternoon before Ride Day 1.